 All items (~10,000 items) are managed via Smart Shopping campaigns.

-The screenshot above shows the retailer could achieve – in average – an improvement in terms of conversion amount and a more steady ROAS compared to Standard Shopping campaigns.
+The screenshot above shows the retailer could achieve – on average – an improvement in terms of conversion amount and a more steady ROAS compared to Standard Shopping campaigns.
 But at the same time, it is unclear where this additional traffic and conversion volume is coming from.
-Most likely, there are items that are working well with display ads or remarketing but it is just an assumption due to missing reporting possibilities.
+Most likely, some items are working well with display ads or remarketing but it is just an assumption due to missing reporting possibilities.
 This is highly problematic for the retailer because they lose insight into the share of new and returning customers and therefore can’t balance competing goals like increasing new customer acquisition versus maximizing customer lifetime value.
-Moreover, as a generalist retailer with an assortment spanning numerous categories, it’s possible that certain display-friendly product groups are driving the volume, while other product groups are suffering.
-In a blackbox situation like this, ROAS is not adequate as a measure of profit – and this is exactly the goal-setting metric that Google is offering to steer the campaign.
+Moreover, as a generalist retailer with an assortment spanning numerous categories, certain display-friendly product groups may be driving the volume, while other product groups are suffering.
+In a black box situation like this, ROAS is not adequate as a measure of profit – and this is exactly the goal-setting metric that Google is offering to steer the campaign.